openregister/registers-rfcs/content/rsf-spec/index.md

 #### <a id="assert-root-hash-command">`assert-root-hash` command</a>

-Asserts that the provided root hash is the same as the one computed from the current entry log as defined in the [Digital Proofs][digital-proofs] specification.
+Asserts that the provided root hash is the same as the one computed from the current user entry log as defined in the [Digital Proofs][digital-proofs] specification.

+Note that the system entries are not part of the root hash computation and are not asserted in any way.

 ##### Arguments